The $\pi\pi$ scattering amplitude at large $N_\text{c}$: Conclusions

 From matching to large $\Nc$ ChPT, we have constrained the value of certain combinations of LECs and compared them with other phenomenological determinations.
 With more values of the pion mass, it should be possible to constrain the values of all LECs appearing in the chiral Lagrangian up to $\cO(p^6)$, and up to subleading $\Nc$ corrections.
 We leave for future work a global fit of the results in this work together with those from \rrcite{Hernandez:2019qed,Baeza-Ballesteros:2022azb}, which include results at lighter pion mass and other lattice spacings, that should allow to better control discretization and higher order chiral effects.

 As demonstrated by this work, varying the number of colors in QCD remains a powerful tool to probe its nonperturbative features, especially in the realm of multi-hadron dynamics. \acknowledgments

 The authors would like to thank Claudio Bonanno, Thomas DeGrand, Jeremy R. Green and Andrew D. Hanlon for useful discussions.
-PH acknowledges support from the EU H2020 research and innovation programme under the MSC grant agreement No 860881-HIDDeN, and the Staff Exchange grant agreement No-101086085-ASYMMETRY, by the Spanish Ministerio de Ciencia e Innovaci\'on project PID2020-113644GB-I00 and PID2023-148162NB-C21, and by Generalitat Valenciana through the grant CIPROM/2022/69.
-The work of JBB has been partially supported by the aforementioned funding and the Spanish grant FPU19/04326 of MU.
+PH acknowledges support from the EU H2020 research and innovation programme under the MSC grant agreement No 860881-HIDDeN, and the Staff Exchange grant agreement No-101086085-ASYMMETRY, from projects PID2020-113644GB-I00 and PID2023-148162NB-C21 from the Spanish Ministerio de Ciencia e Innovaci\'on and Agencia Estatal de Investigaci\'on (MICIU/AEI) and the European Regional Development Funds (FEDER), and by Generalitat Valenciana through the grant CIPROM/2022/69.
+The work of JBB has been partially supported by the aforementioned funding and the Spanish grant FPU19/04326 of Ministerio de Universidades.
 The work of FRL is supported in part by Simons Foundation grant 994314 (Simons Collaboration on Confinement and QCD Strings) and the Mauricio and Carlota Botton Fellowship.

 We thank Mare Nostrum 4 (BSC), Finis Terrae II (CESGA), Tirant 3 (UV), Lluis Vives (Servei d’Inform\`atica UV) and XULA (CIEMAT) for the computing time provided.